Contemplations Regarding the Hajj 2015 Tragedy

 How amazing is the affair of a Believer – all of his affair is good and this is only for a Believer.
 If something good comes to him he is grateful and that is good for him.
 If harm befalls him he is patient and that is good for him.
 [2]

-5. The efforts of the Pilgrims will never be lost
+5. The deeds of the pilgrims will never be lost

 8. They died as people travelling a journey and isolated from their families.